Phrasal Verbs with “Throw” (Meanings & Examples)

 Throw on

-Meaning: to put on clothing quickly.
+Meaning: to put on clothes quickly and without much thought.

 Throw out